 All SVCW pump stations require replacement or rehabilitation.
 Menlo Park PS will be rehabilitated.
 Redwood City PS will be replaced.
 Belmont PS will be rehabilitated.
 San Carlos PS is no longer needed due to the new gravity pipeline; flows from San Carlos and Belmont will enter into the gravity pipeline via a drop structure at the current San Carlos pump station site.
 Flows from the MPPS and RCPS will flow through the new 48-inch force main to a drop structure at Inner Bair Island.

-Last Updated October, 2018
+Last Updated April, 2019

 Pump Station Project

-The Silicon Valley Clean Water (SVCW) Commission is moving forward with plans that will replace three of the four pump
+Under its Regional Environmental Sewer Conveyance Upgrade (RESCU) Program, Silicon Valley Clean Water (SVCW) is moving forward with plans that

 If you have questions about the Pump Station project.